5axes/ProfilAnalyser/README.md

 Plugin partialy tested in release 4.7 works whithout garanty

-This plugin doesn't work in 4.6 si I guess for the previous versions.
+This plugin doesn't work in 4.6 so I guess for the previous versions.

 ## Modifications